 We encourage local churches and districts to develop their own procedures to make their ministries Safe Sanctuary compliant.
 The local church policy must adhere to the mandatory standards established with the Kentucky Conference policy.
 The policies and practices will ensure we are protecting children, youth and vulnerable adults; protecting the adult workers who serve in these ministries; and protecting the various assets of the church for making disciples of Jesus Christ.

 The Kentucky Conference staff of the Office of Connectional Ministries are able to assist you at no cost to your local church.
-The office number is (800) 530-7236 and ask for Tami Coleman, Associate Director of Connectional Ministries or contact by email firstname.lastname@example.org.
+The office number is (800) 530-7236 and ask for William Moore, Administrative and Ministry Assistant of Connectional Ministries or contact by email firstname.lastname@example.org.

 Our faith calls us to offer hospitality and protection to all children and youth as well as to those who are committed to ministry with them as volunteers and employees.
 True hospitality means that we are to be inclusive of all children and youth.
 This process is constantly changing and evolving.
 Currently, there are a few considerations that we have found useful in making decisions around hospitality and LGBTQ youth.